EngineeringSoftware/math-comp-corpus/README.md

 The latest release of the corpus, based on MathComp 1.9.0, consists of 449 source files from 21 Coq projects --- in total over 297k lines of code (LOC).
 A [research paper][arxiv-paper] describes the corpus in more detail and provides additional statistics.
-The corpus is divided into tiers based on how well projects conform to the [MathComp conventions][math-comp-contrib].
+The corpus is divided into three tiers based on how well projects conform to the [MathComp conventions][math-comp-contrib].

 | Project                            | Revision SHA | No. files  | LOC    | Tier | License                  |